The Muscles of the Thoracic Cage

 There are 11 pairs of external intercostal muscles.
 They run inferoanteriorly from the rib above to the rib below, and are continuous with the external oblique of the abdomen.

-• Attachments: Originate at the lower border of the rib, inserting into the superior border of the rib below.
+• Attachments: Originates at the lower border of each rib, inserting onto the superior border of the rib below.

 • Innervation: Intercostal nerves (T1-T11).